 Reason for match-fixing

 As the reports claim, six men were arrested for match-fixing in a Counter-Strike online event.
 Those players are mainly from Australia (Western Australia and Victoria).
 Specific gamers were betting on different options, and they were fixing matches to win gambled money.
 If the court can prove the gamers’ involvement in match-fixing, they will face ten years in jail.
+But for now they’ve paid the New London County bail so they’re going to be released and have their court date scheduled.

 Online gambling platforms joined Esports a few years ago.
 Match-fixing and corruption aren’t affecting honest operators in Australia, but a few bad apples can ruin an entire basket.
 That’s why police are doing their best to investigate these kinds of cases and knip them in the butt.